-Mayor Eric Adams and NYC DOT Commissioner Ydanis Rodriguez announced yesterday, Monday October 24, that for the first time ever nearly 100 NYC streets will go car-free on Monday, October 31 to provide NYers a safe way to spend their night trick-or-treating.
+Mayor Eric Adams and New York City DOT Commissioner Ydanis Rodriguez announced that for the second year in a row nearly 100 NYC streets will go car-free on various dates throughout October to provide NYers a safe way to spend their night trick-or-treating.

-The full list of open streets, as well as the full calendar of Halloween events, can be found here.
+The full list of open streets, as well as the full calendar of Trick-Or-Streets events, can be found here.